-Jeopardy! provides a test of knowledge in a variety of interesting subjects, such as literature, history, science, the arts and pop culture.
+JEOPARDY! provides a test of knowledge across a variety of interesting subjects such as literature, history, science, the arts, and pop culture.
 Each game consists of three rounds:

-Jeopardy! offers a wide array of special competitions throughout the season.
+JEOPARDY! offers an array of special competitions throughout the season.
 Examples include:

-- College Championship: Fifteen of the brightest undergraduate students from colleges and universities across the U.S. vie for a grand prize of $100,000.
+College Championship: Undergraduate students from colleges and universities across the U.S. vie for a grand prize of $100,000.